I Tested 10+ Indoor Hydroponic Gardens: The Best (and Worst) for 2026

 The Click and Grow Smart Garden 9 is ideal for those looking for a sleek design.
 It’s on the larger side as it’s wide, but more narrow than most of the gardens.
 It can hold 9 pods that are spaced nice and far apart, ensuring they all get enough light.
 You can choose from their beautiful color selection (the one I chose was part of their limited edition collection – sage).

-Use coupon code ABCRAFTY for 10% your Click and Grow purchase!
+Use coupon code ABCRAFTY for 10% off at Click and Grow!

 KEY FEATURES